mrazomej/phd/docs/src/chapter_04/section_06_microscopy.md

 \label{eq:ch4_eq21}
 $$
 yielding a value of approximately 0.8.
-Any objects with an eccentricity below this value were not considered to be single cells.
+Any objects with an eccentricity below These values were not considered to be single cells.
 After imposing both an area ([@Fig:ch4_fig13](A)) and eccentricity filter ([@Fig:ch4_fig13](B)), the remaining objects were considered cells of interest ([@Fig:ch4_fig13](C)), and the mean fluorescence intensity of each cell was extracted.